diehlkj/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+        Routing, which allows us to organize our API functionality into specific endpoints, and middleware, which is explained below.

 - [ ] Describe Middleware?
+        In the scope of express, they are functions that extend the functionality and add new features to express.
+They are executed in the order they appear in the document, and most of the code we write, such as route handlers, can be considered middleware.

 - [ ] Describe a Resource?
+        Data that is acquired from or given to a data base

 - [ ] What can the API return to help clients know if a request was successful?
+        Status codes

 - [ ] How can we partition our application into sub-applications?
+        Server-side routing which allows us to organize our API functionality into specific endpoints

 ## Minimum Viable Product